corl-team/xland-minigrid/README.md

 In depth description of all available benchmarks is provided [here (soon)]().

+**P.S.** Currently only one benchmark is available.
+We will release more after some testing and configs balancing.
+Stay tuned!

 ## Environments 🌍

 We provide environments from two domains. `XLand` is our main focus for meta-learning.
 For this domain we provide single